20 Slack Productivity Statistics for Smarter Inbox Management

 20. A 2020 Forrester report found a 338% return on investment over three years

 A 2020 Forrester report found a 338% return on investment over three years.
-The same report found $2.1 million in productivity savings over three years.
-These financial outcomes indicate continued enterprise investment in Slack, making the business case for advanced automation tools even stronger.
+The same report put $2.1 million in productivity savings over three years.
+Numbers like that keep enterprises investing in Slack, and they strengthen the case for more advanced automation tools on top of it.

-The next evolution in team communication centers on AI agents that operate across platforms through open integration standards. this+that’s MCP support allows connecting to any API, providing an open architecture that supports integration with internal APIs and custom tools.
-As Slack, Microsoft Teams, email, and other workplace platforms continue to overlap, AI agents that identify hidden work and execute across tools will define the next phase of productivity.
+The next step for team communication is AI agents that work across platforms through open integration standards. this+that’s MCP support ships with 18 built-in MCP servers plus any MCP-compatible tool, an open architecture that reaches internal systems and custom tools too.
+As Slack, Microsoft Teams, email, and other workplace platforms keep bleeding into each other, the agents that find hidden work and run it across tools will define what comes next in productivity.

 Frequently Asked Questions